Argmaster/bytom/src/Bytom.Assembler/README.md

 ### push

 The push instruction places its operand onto the top of the hardware supported stack in memory.
-Specifically, push first decrements CSTP by 4, then places its operand into the contents of the 32-bit location at address [CSTP].
-CSTP (the stack pointer) is decremented by push since the x86 stack grows down - i.e. the stack grows from high addresses to lower addresses.
+Specifically, push first decrements STP by 4, then places its operand into the contents of the 32-bit location at address [STP].
+STP (the stack pointer) is decremented by push since the x86 stack grows down - i.e. the stack grows from high addresses to lower addresses.

 - `push <reg>` - `0b0000_xxxx_xx00_0000_0000_0000_0011_0000` # 32 bit
 - `push <mem>` - `0b0000_xxxx_xx00_0000_0100_0000_0011_0000` # 32 bit